opentracing/opentracing.io/spec.md

 ## SpanContext

 Every Span must provide access to a **SpanContext**.
 The SpanContext represents Span state that must propagate to descendant Spans and across process boundaries (e.g., a `<trace_id, span_id, sampled>` tuple) and also encapsulates any **Baggage** (see below).
-SpanContext is used when propagating traces across process boundaries and when creating edges in the trace graph (e.g., parent-child relationships or other [references](#references)).
+SpanContext is used when propagating traces across process boundaries and when creating edges in the trace graph (e.g., BelongsTo relationships or other [references](#references)).

 ### Baggage